top of page

 Step 4: Layer Decorative Accessories

-Now add personality.
-Mix objects of different heights and textures for example, a small plant, a candle in a sculptural holder, and a decorative bowl.
+Now it’s time to add personality.
+Mix objects of different heights and textures, for example, a small plant, a candle in a sculptural holder, and a decorative bowl.
 Group items in threes or odd numbers for the most visually pleasing effect.
 The contrast between smooth and rough textures (ceramic, wood, glass, metal) creates depth and interest.

 Examples: